Naseem Hamed: Personal life

-Hamed is a Muslim, and frequently recited the Takbir out loud before his fights.
-Sean Ingle writes, “he was a proud Muslim who appealed to large chunks of working-class Britain.
-His last fight was watched by 11 million people on ITV.”
+Hamed is a Muslim, and frequently recited the takbir out loud before his fights.
+Sean Ingle writes, "he was a proud Muslim who appealed to large chunks of working-class Britain.
+His last fight was watched by 11 million people on ITV."

-In 1998, he married his girlfriend Eleasha Elphinstone, in Sheffield.
+In 1998, he married his girlfriend Eleasha Elphinstone, who had converted to Islam, in Sheffield.

 By 1997, Hamed had an annual income of $14 million (£) from fight purses and endorsements, ranking at number-22 on Forbes list of the world's highest-paid athletes for 1997.
 By March 1999, his net worth was an estimated £38 million.
 By January 2001, Hamed had reportedly amassed a fortune of £50 million ($).
 He earned over $ million from fight purses, including $8.5 million from his fight against Barrera.
 Hamed was the second richest British boxer, after heavyweight champion Lennox Lewis in 2003.

+Hamed's two sons, Aadam and Sami, have been training to become professional boxers.

+In 2023, it was announced that his younger brother, Ali, had died.

 Driving offences

-On 31 March 2006 Hamed pleaded guilty at Sheffield Crown Court of dangerous driving in relation to a collision at Ringinglow Road in Sheffield on 2 May 2005, in which his McLaren-Mercedes SLR crossed a solid white line overtaking a Ford Mondeo and crashed head on into a Volkswagen Golf before hitting the Mondeo.
+On 31 March 2006, Hamed pleaded guilty at Sheffield Crown Court of dangerous driving in relation to a collision at Ringinglow Road in Sheffield on 2 May 2005, in which his McLaren-Mercedes SLR crossed a solid white line overtaking a Ford Mondeo and crashed head on into a Volkswagen Golf before hitting the Mondeo.
 The Golf driver, Anthony Burgin, had fractures to "every major bone" and bruising to the brain; after multiple hospitalisations he was deemed unable ever to work again.
 Burgin's wife was also injured; Hamed was unhurt.
-On 12 May 2006 Hamed was sentenced to 15 months' imprisonment and 4 years' disqualification from driving, after the court heard he had been trying to impress his passenger, businessman Asif Ayub.
+On 12 May 2006, Hamed was sentenced to 15 months' imprisonment and 4 years' disqualification from driving, after the court heard he had been trying to impress his passenger, businessman Asif Ayub.
 The judge expressed astonishment that the Driver and Vehicle Licensing Agency had refused "apparently on human rights grounds" to disclose Hamed's four previous speeding offences, including a one-year ban for driving a Porsche at 110 mph on the M1 in Derbyshire.